Enter your email and password to access secured content, members only resources and discount prices.

 We strive for excellence in providing the best service outcome for our members and each other.
 We are committed to delivering the best in whatever we seek to achieve.
 We work as a team with enthusiasm, dedication and loyalty.

-Respect for ourselves and those we deal with – for our colleagues, our members, the person in front of you or on the other end of the phone.
-We always work more effectively together as a team with open and honest communication, empathy, understanding, encouragement and acknowledgement of others.
+Respect for ourselves and those with which we deal – for our colleagues, our members, the person in front of you or on the other end of the phone.
+We always work together more effectively as a team with open and honest communication, empathy, understanding, encouragement and acknowledgement of others.

 At HIA, integrity means honesty, loyalty, ethical behaviour, fairness, responsibility and accountability.
 It’s doing what’s right by others.